Microsoft/AzureNotebooks/README.md

 Azure Notebooks is a hosted service for [Jupyter Notebooks](#jupyter) that requires no installation.
-It enables you to get started quickly on prototyping, data science, academic research, or learning to program F#,Python or
+It enables you to get started quickly on prototyping, data science, academic research, or learning to program F#, Python or
 R. You can combine code, markdown, images, videos, graphs, all in one format and easily share with partners.

 Best of all, this service is free to use, making it a great environment for: